 WEIGHT WATCHERS CLUB CHRISTIE DOWNS

 Lose weight, maintain a healthy lifestyle and achieve your goals by joining the Weight Watchers Club.
 Meetings are held on Friday at 10.15am at the corner of Peregrine and Flaxmill Roads, Christie Downs.
 New members are more than welcome.
 For more information phone 8384 4482 or 0402 425 944.

 The Hahndorf Interim Animal Shelter is urgently seeking donations for good quality dog and cat food.
 The Shelter is run by wonderful volunteers who are caring for approximately 30 dogs and 60 cats: we would love to find homes for these beautiful animals.
 The Shelter is located at 60 Martin Road, Hahndorf.
 If you can help with cat or dog food or donations, please phone 8388 7514.

 SA WEIGHT WATCHERS ASSOCIATION

 South Australian Weight Watchers Association meetings are held at Sparrow Hall 13th Avenue, Woodville North every Wednesday at 8.30am.
-It is a meet and greet, plus weigh in done behind a privacy screen followed by the meeting.
+It is a meet and greet, plus weigh-in done behind a privacy screen followed by the meeting.
 Guest speakers are occasionally invited for a discussion on a variety of topics.
-This association has a friendly, supportive group ranging in age between mid 20's to over 70's.
+This association has a friendly, supportive group ranging in age from mid 20s to over 70.
 Guest speakers are occasionally invited.